 Bloating, belching, acidic taste, burning in the upper abdomen, nausea, or vomiting make up the constellation of symptoms known as indigestion.
 Constant indigestion may be caused by some diseases, medications, lifestyle habits, pregnancy, or the cause may be unknown.
 Ulcers, gallbladder disease, and gastroesophageal reflux disease (GERD) are three common diseases in which indigestion is a symptom.
-Aspirin and other nonsteroidal anti-inflammatories, oral contraceptives, and thyroid, and steroid medications may also be to blame for constant indigestion.
+Aspirin and other nonsteroidal anti-inflammatories, oral contraceptives, and thyroid, and steroid medications may also be to blame for the condition.
 Many times it is lifestyle choices that are at the root of the disorder.

 The stomach lining normally is coated with a mucosal layer.
 An ulcer forms when the mucosal layer that protects the stomach tissue is disrupted.
 When there is a break in the mucosal layer, stomach acid can reach the tissues and eat away at them.
 This can cause stomach pain and constant indigestion.